What is the Child Abuse Prevention Program?

-A Child Abuse Prevention Council (CAPC) is an organization that works to move the prevention work forward at the community level.
-They function as the catalyst, convener, and coordinator of the countywide activities and approach to prevent child abuse.
-CAPCs focus on bringing together county and community partners to work in unity because not one system or entity can prevent child abuse.
+The Child Abuse Prevention Program (CAPP) works to move the prevention work forward at the community level.
+The focus is on bringing together county and community partners to work in unity because not one system or entity can prevent child abuse.

 The Social Ecology Model and Protective Factors